 Garden Design Centre

-The Garden Design Centre will be updated weekly with new, exclusive garden design stories just for those gardeners who’ve joined the GardenDrum conversation, so keep coming back to check what’s new!
+The Garden Design Centre has exclusive garden design stories just for those gardeners who’ve joined the GardenDrum conversation, so keep coming back to check what’s new!

 Trying to put all your garden needs and loves into one small space is no easy task.
 As a designer, I found that everyone’s wish lists remain pretty constant, regardless of the size of the backyard/block/allotment/yard we were looking at.
 Places to eat, cook and entertain, places for play and sanctuary, places to grow vegies and flowers, plus all the standard utilities of clothes drying and storage for bins, tools and bikes.
 Continue reading